INE Professional Development Programs

 School leadership is a critical component of an effective school, district, and community.
 The Indian Country School Leadership Institute (ICSLI) is designed to help build capacity amongst school and district leaders serving Indigenous communities.
 The ICSLI program will help school and district leaders develop and enhance leadership skill sets to effectively work with Indigenous students, staff, leaders, and community members.

-7. Place-Based, Data-Rich, Culturally-Sustaining, Investigative STEM (CSIS)
+7. Culturally Sustaining Investigative STEM (CSIS)

 Would you like to stay up-to-date on all things related to the Institute for Native-serving Educators?
 If so, please subscribe to our email list!
 We will periodically send out updates and announcements through this system.
 Click here to subscribe to INE’s email list.